 Needville Independent School District (the "District") is a public educational agency operating under the applicable laws and regulations of the State of Texas (the "State").
-It is governed by a sevenmember Board of Trustees (the "Board") elected by registered voters of the District.
+It is governed by a seven-member Board of Trustees (the "Board") elected by registered voters of the District.
 The District prepares its basic financial statements in conformity with generally accepted accounting principles promulgated by the Governmental Accounting Standards Board (GASB) and it complies with the requirements of the appropriate version of Texas Education Agency's (TEA) Financial Accountability System Resource Guide (the "Resource Guide") and the requirements of contracts and grants of agencies from which it receives funds.

 The District is an independent political subdivision of the State governed by a board elected by the public, and it has the authority to make decisions, appoint administrators and managers, and significantly influence operations, and is considered a primary government.
 As required by generally accepted accounting principles, these basic financial statements have been prepared based on considerations regarding the potential for inclusion of other entities, organizations, or functions as part of the District's financial reporting entity.
-No other entities have been included in the District's reporting purposes, its activities are not considered a part of any other governmental or other type of reporting entity.
+No other entities have been included in the District's reporting entity.
+Additionally, as the District is considered a primary government for financial reporting purposes, its activities are not considered a part of any other governmental or other type of reporting entity.